4K1D3V/Pl-Hide-Pro/Setup-the-autlisting-command-function-per-plugin-for-Spigot-plugin-commands-in-Bungeecord.md

 * Enable the bungee-mode in the Spigot config.yml of my plugin
 * Reload PLHide-Pro with /plhide rl

-Now 'plugin:<pluginName>' should work for all Spigot plugins in Bungee config.yml of my plugin
+Now `plugin:<pluginName>` should work for all Spigot plugins in Bungee config.yml of my plugin